LOST SADHANAS.ORG THE LOST SADHANAS PROJECT

 Bhairavas who act as guides normally specialize in one of three areas.
 These are karma, purification, and performance of ritual.
 Karma bhairavas can see the webs of karma in which people are bound, and work with past lives in order to cleanse the mind.
 Purification bhairavas work primarily with mantras to rid the body of impurities by vibrating each region or aspect of it.
 Ritual bhairavas oversee both temple and private ritual.

 I am a karma bhairava.
 As karma bhairavas, we look at the karma of the practitioner, analyze the information, and draw conclusions.
 We act without generating karma ourselves.
 We do our duty.
 This is the best way to act in order not to create karma.
-Figure out your responcibilities and your goals in life, and act without passion to perform your duty and attain those goals.
+Figure out your responsibilities and your goals in life, and act without passion to perform your duty and attain those goals.

 Most bhairavas are described in the literature as wrathful.
 This is only one form that we take.
 Like bodhisattvas, we may appear in both peaceful and frightening forms.
 But our deeper forms are light.